Sean-Der/fail2web/README.md

 fail2web has been reported to work on IE8 or newer, but is not actively tested on older platforms.

 ##Installing
+Philip Moore has written an excellent guide on how to install fail2web, it can be found [here](https://www.phillmoore.com/9-programming/7-setting-up-fail2web-with-apache)

 ###Production
 To install the production build of fail2web download the newest release.
 A fully built release will then be in the `web` directory.
 Now you just need to serve the index.html, you can find further instructions [here](https://github.com/Sean-Der/fail2web#deploying-and-configuration)